backdrop-contrib/entity_blocks/README.md

 INSTALLATION
 ------------
-1. Copy fanciblock directory to your modules directory
+1. Copy entity_blocks directory to your modules directory
 2. Enable the module at module administration page
 3. Add a Block in Layout Builder.
 Blocks will only be available in Layouts with a matching context.
 For example "node" fields are only available on layouts with